dynarithmic/twain_library-java/README.md

 Once this is set, the JNI DLL's must be rebuilt.

 If you edit the **dtwainjni.info** file, you may need to reset the CRC value.
-To do this, you must the the `CONFIG_REFRESHCRC` macro to 1:
+To do this, you must set the `CONFIG_REFRESHCRC` macro to 1:

 `#define CONFIG_REFRESHCRC 1`